GoInterject/GoInterject.github.io/wIndex/ReportMerge.md

 ---
-title: Interject Documentation > ReportMerge()
+title: ReportMerge()
 layout: custom
 keywords: [reportmerge, function]
 description: Allows the user to merge multiple Excel reports into one based on jMergePoints.
 ---

 ##  Function Summary
-Allows the user to merge multiple Excel reports into one based on [ jMergePoints ](/wIndex/110723143.html) .
+Allows the user to merge multiple Excel reports into one based on [ jMergePoints ](/wIndex/jMergePoint.html) .
 For examples and discussion, view the tutorial.

 ###  Function Arguments